rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/33_software-development/336_create-debug-environment.md

 1. Navigate to the debug environment in the deployments details page and click **Update**.

-2. Select the capability that you want to add to the debug environment or de-select the capability to remove it from the debug environment.
+2. Select the capability that you want to add to the debug environment or de-select the capability to remove from the debug environment.

 3. Click **Update**.
 The debug environment is updated.